Raceland, Louisiana: Education

 Central Lafourche High School is in Mathews, and has a Raceland postal address.
 The school serves all of Raceland.

 Raceland High School opened in 1912 and was expanded in 1924; it was consolidated into Lafourche Central High along with Lockport High School in 1966.
 An elementary school occupies the former Raceland High.
 In the era before desegregation (circa 1969) Raceland Colored School educated black residents.

 Lafourche Parish Library operates the Raceland Branch.

+Fletcher Technical Community College has Lafourche Parish in the college's service area.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.